 - But with LTE the packet-based call data can be transferred faster than a dedicated channel even if there is a virtual circuit formed over the packet-switched network.

 - So it’s obvious to switch voice over LTE.

 What is LTE Network?

 A very high-speed data network that comes under the 4th generation of a mobile network.
 In the 4G new network, elements have been developed and placed in the network to achieve much faster data speed.
 The core network for LTE is EPC and the radio access network is E-UTRAN.
 These together provide access to the internet from UE at a higher speed.
 You can use any VOIP client to make voice calls over the data network from a mobile device.
 The call will be free and the mobile operators will only charge for data consumed.
-But if a mobile phone connected to the WiFi for the internet, the mobile operator will not get any money as the VOIP call will use data from WiFi internet.
+But if a mobile phone is connected to the WiFi for the internet, the mobile operator will not get any money as the VOIP call will use data over a WiFi internet connection.
 Moreover, the telecom network will be totally skipped.
 This leads to less data usage for a mobile operator.
-The network operator needs to develop new IP based services to utilize the LTE network fullest.
+The network operator needs to develop new IP-based services to utilize the LTE network fullest.

 IMS is the network that provides all 2g/3G services over the data network.
 It brings more utilization of network resources.

 In the VOIP, the client/server is not standardized, each VOIP client has its own server and client.
-VoLTE is standardized, the same phone may connect to any operator for voice over LTE by just changing sim card.
+VoLTE is standardized, the same phone may connect to any operator for voice-over LTE by just changing the sim card.
 No need to install any additional client software if, the phone supports voice over the 4G network.

-VoIP requires a mobile, web or desktop application software for calling.
+VoIP requires mobile, web, or desktop application software for calling.
 VoLTE requires no special software, either phone has an inbuilt application or mobile operators can update the phone over the air.

 VoLte does not use the wifi internet, while others do.
 If it has to be wifi, then the network and the phone should support the wifi calling feature.